-Constant harassment and passive-aggressive behaviour are also forms of (non-physical) violence.
+Constant harassment and passive-aggressive behaviour are also forms of abuse.
 Sometimes the physical side is directed against objects, for example by destroying or throwing away something dear or important to the other.
-The law against harassment is trying to protect against these type of aggression as well.
+The law against domestic abuse is trying to protect against these type of aggression as well.

-The applications can be made when there is mild harassment which nevertheless means that that the applicant’s health and well-being is affected and no actual violence is necessary.
+The applications can be made when there is abuse or harassment short of violence which nevertheless means that that the applicant’s health and well-being is affected.
 If there has been violence, it is often useful to have photographs of bruises etc. or a record from the GP or Accident & Emergency Department of any injuries.

 Please remember that any order the court makes is in the end a piece of paper only.
 The respondent may obey by it and can be punished and ultimately imprisoned for a short time if they do not.
 The order may also mean the police may come faster.
 However, the order does not actually stop the respondent from harassing or being violent.
 Often the police can help without the need for an order and will do so effectively.
 This depends to a large extent on the way the local police force deals with the matter.

 If you or a child are in danger or fear violence, dial 999 to call the police immediately.
-If there is no immediate danger, you should still call your local police station or the domestic violence unit (or equivalent, e.g. the Metropolitan Police’s Community Safety Unit) of your local police to discuss your circumstances with them.
+If there is no immediate danger, you should still call your local police station or the domestic abuse unit of your local police to discuss your circumstances with them.
 Some forces are able to make a note against your address, so that if you call, they will prioritise the call and the police will come faster.
-You will find their details in the telephone directory under “police”.
-The non-urgent contact number for the Metropolitan Police (if you live in London) is 0300 123 1212.
+Dial the non-urgent national police contact number 101.

 An occupation order can be an order regulating the occupation of a home, e.g. who sleeps in which room, who is allowed to go into which part of the house etc. It can also ban one person from entering a home all together or coming into its vicinity.
 Such an order is regarded as drastic, especially if the person being banned from the home has a right to live there because they are an owner or tenant of the property.